FACEGOOD/FACEGOOD-Audio2Face/README.md

 All train code in folder code/train.

 the data for train is stored in dataSet
-In windows, you can simply use the script to train and test the model.
+In windows, you can simply download the dataset in the following link, then use the script to train the model.

 ```powershell/cmd
 ./train.bat